[Complete Guide] How to Clean Install macOS Ventura

 Related Article: How to Backup Mac With or Without Time Machine

-3. Download the macOS Ventura Installer
+Step #2.
+Download the macOS Ventura Installer

-Just open the App Store, search for macOS Ventura, and click the GET button.
+Simply open the App Store, search for macOS Ventura, and click the GET button.

-Can't find macOS Ventura?
+Unable to locate macOS Ventura?
 Click here to download it directly.

-4. Create a Bootable Installer
+Step #3.
+Create a Bootable Installer

-Plug the formatted drive into your Mac.
+- Plug your USB drive into your Mac.

-Paste the following command into Terminal and press Return.
+- Paste the following command into Terminal and press Return:

-sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume Monterey
+sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

 - Enter your administrator password when prompted.